 Finally, CMS is an open access journal.
 We believe open access nowadays is the best way to get the widest possible exposure for the work published in our journal.
 Publishing your articles with CMS means that other scholar will have easy access to your work and will be more likely to read it and refer to it.

 The association between IMISCOE and Comparative Migration Studies means that the journal can publish Open Access without asking for Author-Pays Fees.
 This arrangement will continue at least until April 2022.

 ISSN 2214-8590, Online ISSN: 2214-594X

 Submitting an article to CMS

-As of 2015, CMS will be published by Springer.
+As of 2015, CMS is published by Springer.
 After the transfer to the new publisher Springer, journal articles will also be made available on SpringerOnline.
 Submissions to the journal can only be made through Editorial Manager.
 More information on Author Guidelines and the composition of the Editorial Board and the Advisory Committee are available on this website.